 Big Bird Business

 This was the late nineties and the industry was booming with breeder pairs selling for forty to fifty thousand dollars for mated pairs.
 Birds with a track record of egg production were in high demand with prices rising.

 The end market was anticipated as a healthy source of red meat along with eggs, feathers, emu skin products like purses and belts and other uses from the versatile birds.
 It all sounded quite promising, but there were some drawbacks.
 We were not farmers nor had we ever raised livestock.
 Hoping to learn more, we joined the Emu Association and met other farmers willing to mentor us.

 Emu are soft feathered, flightless birds, second largest to the ostrich.
 Their origins date back to 1696 when spotted in Australia by Dutch merchants.

-We weren't opposed to hard work.
-We'd already invested five years building out our house and pole barn.
-After putting in eight hours at our city jobs, we'd come home and drill holes in the clay-like Texas soil to set fence poles and work on building the sheds.
-Once that was done, we brought in truckloads of sandy loam and shoveled the dirt around the pens.
+Thankfully we were used to hard work.
+After working our day jobs, we'd come home and drill holes in the clay-based soil to set fence poles and build the sheds.
+After that, we brought in truckloads of sandy loam and shoveled the dirt around the pens.
 Our office-worker muscles grew strong with the effort.

 The Birds Have Landed

 Finally, the day arrived when we brought the birds to their new home.
 One thing became clear almost immediately.
 They need to eat every day whether it's Christmas or the fourth of July, if there's a winter blizzard howling and a layer of ice covers their water troughs or it's blistering hot.